 - (i) On June 9, 2011 KWG acquired 7,000,000 common shares and 7,000,000 warrants (each warrant entitling the holder to purchase one common share for \$0.10 on or before June 9, 2013) in GoldTrain Resources Inc. ("GoldTrain") in exchange for the settlement of a debt (debt settlement agreement between KWG and GoldTrain).
 Prior to the signing of this agreement, KWG sold its investment in 3,452,217 common shares of Strike Minerals Inc. to GoldTrain.
 GoldTrain subsequently sold these shares in a series of transactions.
 Both parties agreed to have this debt settled through the issuance of the GoldTrain shares and warrants.
 On June 9, 2011 the market value of the GoldTrain shares was \$280,000.
-The warrants were valued at \$151,200 using a valuation model based on the following assumptions: dividend yield of 0%, volatility of 144%, risk free interest rate of 1.21% and an expected life of 2 years.
-KWG's holdings represent approximately 14.36% of the issued and outstanding common shares of GoldTrain and approximately 24.84% of the outstanding warrants.
-The Company realized a gain on the disposal of the Strike Mineral Inc. shares in the amount of \$153,000, which is included in gain (loss) on marketable securities on the consolidated statements of operations.
+The warrants were valued at \$151,200 on the date of acquisition using the Black-Scholes option pricing model based on the following assumptions: dividend yield of 0%, volatility of 144%, risk free interest rate of 1.21% and an expected life of 2 years.
+KWG's holdings represent approximately 14.71% of the issued and outstanding common shares of GoldTrain and approximately 32.67% of the outstanding warrants.
+The Company realized a gain on the disposal of the Strike Mineral Inc. shares in the amount of \$153,000, which is included in gain (loss) on marketable securities on the consolidated statements of operations for the year ended December 31, 2011.
 Subsequent to this transaction, the Company acquired an additional 270,000 common shares through purchases on the open market. - (ii) On December 21, 2011 KWG acquired 3,080,580 common shares, 3,080,580 premium warrants and 1,540,290 regular warrants of Eloro Resources Ltd ("Eloro") in exchange for 100% of the issued and outstanding common shares of 6949541 Canada Inc ("6949541"), a wholly-owned subsidiary of KWG.
-Prior to the sale, KWG sold 11 claims in Louvicourt
+Prior to the sale, KWG transferred 11 claims in Louvicourt Township and \$200,000 in cash to 6949541 (Note 10(vii)).
+The premium warrants entitle the holder to purchase one common share for \$1.00 on or before

-Township and \$200,000 in cash into 6949541 (note 10i).
-The premium warrants entitle the holder to purchase one common share for \$1.00 on or before November 18, 2016.
+November 18, 2016.
 If the closing price of the common shares is over \$1.50 for 20 consecutive trading days following the expiry of the 4 month hold period, the premium warrants must be exercised within 10 business days of Eloro providing written notice, or they will be cancelled.
-The premium warrants were valued at \$71,187 using a valuation model based on the following assumptions: fair value of shares at grant date of \$0.10, dividend yield of 0%, volatility of 83.93%, risk free interest rate of 1.417% and an expected life of 5 years.
+The premium warrants were valued at \$71,187 on the acquisition date using the Black-Scholes options pricing model based on the following assumptions: fair value of shares at grant date of \$0.10, dividend yield of 0%, volatility of 83.93%, risk free interest rate of 1.417% and an expected life of 5 years.
 The regular warrants entitle the holder to purchase one common share for \$0.24 on or before May 18, 2013.
 If the closing price of the common shares is over \$0.60 for 20 consecutive days following the expiry of the 4 month hold period, the regular warrants must be exercised within 10 business days of Eloro providing written notice, or they will be cancelled.
-The regular warrants were valued at \$23,398 using a valuation model based on the following assumptions: fair value of shares at grant date of \$0.10, dividend yield of 0%, volatility of 86.76%, risk free interest rate of 1.02% and an expected life of 1.5 years.
+The regular warrants were valued at \$23,398 on the acquisition date using the Black-Scholes options pricing model based on the following assumptions: fair value of shares at grant date of \$0.10, dividend yield of 0%, volatility of 86.76%, risk free interest rate of 1.02% and an expected life of 1.5 years.